sitting-duck/mesh-bind-cpp-opengl/README.md

 The SkeletonFactory uses SkelParser <br>
 ![image](https://user-images.githubusercontent.com/1289702/174928658-68df7088-9b7f-4c79-9c2f-36cf1f72d74c.png)

-You may notice above a small-ish class ``TokenState``.
+You may notice above an enum ``TokenState``.
 This SkeletonParser class does employ the use of the "State Machine" design pattern.
 This is partially because the BallJoint data structure is more complex than the vertices that compoase a mesh, and so the SkeletonParser does employ a few states. <br>
 It could get a token from the skeleton file that does not make sense in context of the previous one, resulting in a BallJoint that does not make sense or could not possibly exist. <br>

 As well, the MeshFactory uses the MeshParser <br>